DevExpress-Examples/winforms-charts-how-to-individually-customize-axis-labels/Readme.md

 For this, handle the [CustomDrawAxisLabel](https://docs.devexpress.com/WindowsForms/DevExpress.XtraCharts.ChartControl.CustomDrawAxisLabel) event to obtain axis labels.

-The following image shows the resulted Chart:
+The following image shows the resulting Chart:

 ![](img/customaxislabels_09789.png)